Syl Apps: Death

 On December 24, 1998, Apps died from a heart attack and was buried in Mountview Cemetery in Cambridge, Ontario.
 After his death, the Maple Leafs honoured his jersey number and George Armstrong's number, who both wore the number 10.
 Their numbers were not retired, as the Maple Leafs had a policy of only retiring numbers for players "who have made a significant contribution to the Toronto Maple Leaf Hockey Club and have experienced a career-ending incident while a member of the Maple Leaf team".
-However, this policy was changed for the Maple Leafs' centennial season, with Apps' number, along with 15 others, officially being retired on October 15, 2016.
+However, this policy was changed for the Maple Leafs' centennial season, with Apps's number, along with 15 others, officially being retired on October 15, 2016.

 Legacy

 Apps was known for his athleticism, character, skating and play-making abilities (alongside a scoring touch, six times reaching the 20 goal plateau).
 He has been praised by Maple Leafs alumni, authors, historians and even competitors.
 Maple Leafs owner Conn Smythe called Apps the greatest player in franchise history, with teammate Howie Meeker noting his strong, consistent play.
 Ted Kennedy often spoke of his character.
 Jack Adams, famous for his managerial roles with the Detroit Red Wings, stated that Apps was the greatest centre he had ever seen.
 Boston Bruins legend Milt Schmidt called Apps the greatest player he ever played against, as did Ted Lindsay in relation to the centre position and gentlemanly characteristics.

 In 1975, he was elected to Canada's Sports Hall of Fame and two years later Apps was made a Member of the Order of Canada.

 Several institutions are named for him, including the Syl and Molly Apps Research Centre in Kingston, Ontario, and the Syl Apps Youth Centre in Oakville, Ontario.
 The sports arena in his home town of Paris is named the Syl Apps Community Centre.

 In 1997, Syl Apps was inducted into the Ontario Sports Hall of Fame.
 Unveiled by the Ontario Sports Hall of Fame on January 13, 1998, the Syl Apps Award is emblematic of Ontario's Athlete of the Year.

 In 2001, Canada Post included Apps in a series of NHL All-Star 47-cent postage stamps.

 The National Hockey League itself listed Apps as one of the 100 Greatest Players to ever play in the league as part of the league's centennial celebrations in 2017.